SundareswaranDeveloper/ProjectCropMart/README.md

 Id.jsp : Crop Mart user id allocation and password verification page.

-Farmer2.jsp : Motivational Corner page for Farmers from admin.
+Farmer2.jsp : Motivational Corner page for Farmers.

 CusMain.jsp : Customer Home page.

-CusPage.jsp : Customer Search Product primary result page.
+CheckTrail.jsp : Customer Search Product result page.

-CusTrail.jsp : Customer Search Product result page under testing.

-navbar.jsp : Common nav bar code page for Farmers.
+navbar.jsp : Common nav bar code for Farmer pages.

-navCss.jsp : Common nav bar style page for Farmers.
+navCss.jsp : Common nav bar style for Farmer pages.

-SellProduct.jsp : Sell Product registration page for Farmers.
+SellProduct.jsp : A product registration page for farmers to sell their products.

-YProduct.jsp : Farmer Published Products page.
+YProduct.jsp : Farmer's Published Products page.

-Tips.jsp : Tips for Farmers about farming from admin.
+Tips.jsp : Farming Tips Page for Farmers.

-Schemes.jsp : Government Schemes for farmers are shown in this page from admin.
+Schemes.jsp : Page to Share Details About Government Schemes and Benefits for Farmers.

 CusOrderCon.jsp : Customer Order Confirmation page.

+CustomerMyOrderPage.jsp : Page to Display Product Order Details for Customers.

+FarmerOrders.jsp : When a customer purchases a farmer's product, the order details are displayed on this page for the farmer.

+Cart.jsp : Add to cart page for customers.

-Database.java : This file provide JBDC operations.
+Database.java : This file handles JDBC operations for reading data from the database.

-LogDb.java : This file also provide JBDC operations.
+LogDb.java : This file manages JDBC operations for inserting data into the database..

 LogServlet.java : This file act as servlet to process the Farmer Registration operation.